 Ann's Snack Bar

 Burger aficionados will literally have their hands full on Ann's famous Ghetto Burger, a monstrous pile of ingredients consistently chosen as the best burger in all of America.
-Ann herself still churns out delicious fast food treats to locals and the lucky few out-of-towners who catch wind of her fryer.
+Ann's Snack Bar churns out delicious fast food treats to locals and the lucky few out-of-towners who catch wind of her fryer.
 Its all made to go as the small establishment can't fit more than a few patrons at a time.
-Monday through Saturday 11am to 9pm.
+Monday through Saturday 11am to 7pm.